 Stand still and listen...

-During the month of January various winterly figures visit the Northern Forests.
+During the month of January various winterly figures come and visit the Northern Forests.

 Another figure that drifts pass is Rime Frost.
-His supercooled water droplets of fog freeze on contact with the surfaces it drifts past resulting in rough, white icy crystals on the windward side of tree branches, fences and hedges.
+His super-cooled water droplets of fog freeze on contact with the surfaces he drifts past resulting in rough, white icy crystals on the windward side of tree branches, fences and hedges.

 On cold, dry days when there is a severe frost and no moisture in the air to form any white droplets Black Frost makes his appearance.

 While on cold, rainy days Glazed Frost comes along as the rain freezes on contact with cold surfaces, producing an icy film.
 On days like that the roads are visited by the notorious Black Ice.